maradahemanthkumar227-cse/server-health-check-script/README.md

 ## What I Learned

-- Writing a Bash script
+- Writing a basic Bash script
 - Using Linux commands to check server resources
 - Working with Git and GitHub
 - Connecting to an AWS EC2 instance using SSH
-- Cloning a GitHub repository on a remote server
+- Cloning a GitHub repository on an EC2 instance
-- Running Bash scripts on an EC2 instance
+- Running a Bash script on a remote Linux server

-## Author

-M.Hemanth kumar